SishwaThoka/Webdesign_Final_Project_16/README.md

 3. git pull origin main
 4. before merging the code, take a pull from main branch and then merge to main branch git pull origin main

+# To start the frontend project,
+> run: npm start
+> it'll start the server on localhost:3000